As Super Bowl LVIII looms, the spotlight (bullseye?) is back on Tony Romo

 — Awful Announcing (@awfulannouncing) January 15, 2024

-It is perhaps not coincidental, then, that the anti-Romo sentiment started to kick up again around this time.
-It became pretty commonplace to see Romo trending on X/Twitter during his games for all the wrong reasons.
-His affinity for Josh Allen and the Bills became a common annoyance.
+It is perhaps not coincidental that the anti-Romo sentiment started to kick up again around this time.
+It became pretty commonplace to see Romo trending on X/Twitter during these games for all the wrong reasons.
+His affinity for Josh Allen and the Bills became a full-on trope.
 His ongoing presumption that Taylor Swift and Travis Kelce are married became a common confusion.
-Things boiled over by the time the playoffs got here where Romo’s weird vocabulary, awkward moments, and obvious rooting interest for the Bills brought things full circle for a lot of viewers.
+Things boiled over in the playoffs where Romo’s weird vocabulary, awkward moments, and obvious Bills rooting interest brought things full circle for a lot of viewers.

 I’m sorry come again Tony Romo?? pic.twitter.com/48blDaX2xH